mbolivar/example-libmaple-project/README.txt

 How Do I Use It?
 ================

-There are two configuration files: Makefile and rules.mk
+There are two configuration files: Makefile and rules.mk.

 Look at Makefile.
 It's your project Makefile which behaves like a proxy to libmaple Makefile.
-Use it as a temlate for starting your own project.
+Use it as a template for starting your own project.

-Follow variables needs to be configured:
+The following variables needs to be configured:

 LIB_MAPLE_HOME - should point to the root directory of libmaple project,
                  may be defined as relative path, say '~/maple/libmaple'.